An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Linear problem

+When $u$ is $2$-homogeneous, an argument analogous to the one at the end of the proof of Lemma \ref{l:densitybound} shows that $u$ arises from a two-dimensional solution in a quarter space. \end{proof}

-We have an analogue of Theorem 8.17 \cite{ian2024uniqueness} in this setting.
-We omit the proof since it is analogous. \begin{theorem}[Local Dir minimizers] Let $u \in W^{1,2}(\bB_1^{1/4},\mathcal{A}_Q(\RR^n))$ have zero boundary value along $V_0 \cup V_1$.
-Assume that $u$ is Dir minimizing on every subdomain of $\bB_1^{1/4}$ with smooth boundary.
+We have an analogue of Theorem 8.19 \cite{ian2024uniqueness} in this setting.
+We omit the proof since it is analogous. \begin{theorem}[Local Dir-minimizers] Let $u \in W^{1,2}(\bB_1^{1/4},\mathcal{A}_Q(\RR^n))$ have zero boundary value along $V_0 \cup V_1$.
+Assume that $u$ is Dir-minimizing on every subdomain of $\bB_1^{1/4}$ with smooth boundary.
 Then $u$ is Dir-minimizing in $\bB_1^{1/4}$ with zero boundary value along $V_0 \cup V_1$. \end{theorem}

 \begin{proposition} If $I(0)=\alpha$ then

 In particular since $I(0) \geq 2$ then

 \end{proposition} \begin{proof} The proof is analogous to Proposition 8.11 of \cite{ian2024uniqueness}.
 It follows from the estimates on the spherical height which are a consequence of the monotonicity of the frequency.
 See Chapter 3.4 of \cite{DS1}. \end{proof}